Queen Sinjeong: Marriage and death of husband

-From 1827, her husband had acted as regent for his father when he was ill, but died at the age of 20 in 1830.
-Her father-in-law King Sunjo soon followed and died from his illness in 1834.
+From 1827 and then on, her husband had acted as regent for his father when he was ill, but died at the age of 20 in the summer of 1830.
+During this time, her royal status was unspecified but was referred to Queen Dowager Jo.
+Her life was similar to that of Queen Sohye who never became Queen, but was the mother of King Seongjong.

+Struggling with his illness, her father-in-law King Sunjo soon followed and died on 13 December 1834.

-In 1834, the Jo clan seized control over the royal court from the Andong Kim clan.
+Soon after the late King's death, the Jo clan seized control over the royal court from the Andong Kim clan.
 The clan rose to prominence, pushing out the Andong Kim clan that had wielded power since the King Sunjo regime.

+Accession of son

 Her son, Heonjong of Joseon, became king in 1834 and that same year, her mother died.

 Through the influence of her mother-in-law, Queen Sunwon, her son married in 1837 to a daughter from her clan, the Andong Kim.
 She was posthumously honored as Queen Hyohyeon after she died in 1843 at the age of 15.

 After the mourning period, her son eventually remarried in 1844 to a daughter from the Namyang Hong clan.
-However, with the death of the clan leader Jo Man-yeong, the Queen Dowager’s father, in 1846, control of the kingdom once again fell into the hands of the Andong Kim clan.
+However, with the death of the clan leader Jo Man-yeong, the Queen Dowager's father, in 1846, control of the kingdom once again fell into the hands of the Andong Kim clan.

 Anti-Catholic in nature, the Pungyang Jo clan dominated the court when King Heonjeong blamed the Andong Kim clan for being soft on Catholics and launched a persecution, killing hundreds of Catholics, including three French missionary priests.